open-contracting/standard-development-handbook/docs/extensions/index.md

 This is particularly important for new versions of the standard, as each version's documentation should point to specific versions of its extensions.
 See [creating new releases of core extensions](../standard/technical/deployment#create-new-releases-of-core-extensions).

+A new release of *core* extension can only be made as part of the OCDS governance process.
+Draft work on a new core extension should be presented with an `-alpha` suffix.
+When you have confidence (as a result of engagement with the community, and testing) that the approach taken by an update to a core extension is likely to receive approval in a future governance process, a `-beta` suffix may be added to indicate to early-adopters that they can consider use of this instead of the version pinned in the most recent version of the standard.

 Community extensions, on the other hand, are externally maintained and not associated to each version of the standard.

 ## Reporting issues on extensions